-Taking your midday meal 'al desko' is mediocre.
+Taking your midday meal 'al desko' is mediocre, common, and downright wretched.
 Get out of the office at lunchtime – boosting your productivity, wellbeing and creative juices.
 Here are our favourite London lunch destinations, chosen both for quality and speed of service.

 Spring, Somerset House, The Strand

 Super-chef Skye Gregnell's 21st century take on English elegance is a gulp of fresh air, in the heart of Holborn's business district.
 Grab some awareness – Skye's 'Scratch Menu' focused on food waste, and Spring is gradually phasing out plastic – and enjoy a seasonal set menu that's inordinately tasty, but light enough to still send you back to the office on top form.

 This is The Shard's new restaurant from nouveau-Japanese trailblazer Rainer Becker (Zuma, Roka) where the savvy German presents a contemporary take on western comfort food; long-term admirers will be pleased to know there's still a dash of his trademark ponzu sauce in some dishes.
 A great lunching tip is that all wines are available by the glass, even the top-end ones.
 Critics single out the slick service as a highlight.

 Elevator Lunch - Starter, main, a side and water for £40.

 Now a Mayfair institution, this uber-Indian restaurant boasts a buzzy atmosphere and storybook colonial-style interiors.
 Make out like you're in a Rudyard Kipling yarn, while tucking in to the £20 business lunch – yes, you read that right – and soaking up a bit of 'Global Britain' at its finest.